 The plant will be the world’s largest so-called dry distillation unit and will exploit the latest know-how and technology in the industry in its design.
 The over-all capacity of the plant will be 150,000 tonnes of distilled raw tall oil per annum.
 With this capacity, Rauma Forest Chemical will be able to process about 10% of the world?s production of crude tall oil.

 In the design of the factory, special attention will be given to environmental impacts and risks.
-These include, among others, the minimisation of odours and disturbing emissions with the help of new technical solutions and modes of application; reducing noise pollution to meet the strictest contemporary requirements; decreasing the disadvantages of traffic by drawing new passage routes, and to prevent accidents in advance with the help of separate risk analysis.
+These include, among others, the minimisation of odours and disturbing emissions with the help of new technical solutions and modes of application; reducing noise pollution to meet the strictest contemporary requirements; decreasing the disadvantages of traffic by drawing new passage routes, and to prevent accidents in advance with the help of separate risk analysis by traffic control sydney.
 Go ahead and check this out to learn more information on accident laws.
 As a part of this process, the company is currently preparing an evaluation procedure for the environmental impact in accordance with the new environmental legislation in co-operation with the authorities.

 Rauma Forest Chemical has recently made a Supply and Construction Management Contract with Rintekno Oy, Espoo Finland.
 The contract includes the technology, overall services, the supply of equipment and systems together with all engineering needed, services for the authority permits, the procurement and supervision of the construction and installation contracts.
 Rintekno has during its 30 year of operation gained an appreciated role as an engineering contractor for The Forest Chemical Industries.